-by Jason Q. Purnell, PhD, MPH, professor at the Brown School of Social Work
+Written by Jason Q. Purnell, PhD, associate professor in the Brown School

 When the For the Sake of All report was released two years ago chronicling the significant racial disparities in health and other life outcomes in the St. Louis region, there was much concern about the report collecting dust.
 We have worked hard to make sure that it does not.

 Over the past two years, we’ve produced five Discussion Guides and Action Toolkits, giving community members both valuable information and tangible opportunities to take action related to the recommendations of the report.
 These materials have been released at Community Action Forums held throughout the City of St. Louis and St. Louis County (the final of which will be held at the Danforth Plant Science Center on June 27).
 There were over 200 people from 77 zip codes represented at the most recent forum on behavioral health, presented in partnership with the Alive & Well STL initiative focused on helping our region respond to the effects of toxic stress and trauma.

 In partnership with Emmanuel Episcopal Church and with the guidance of an interfaith group of religious leaders, we also developed a workshop called “Mobilizing the Faithful” as part of a project called “Faith and For the Sake of All.”
 Faith communities can learn about our work on health disparities and social determinants of health and plan ways that they can respond.
 We’re happy that Interfaith Partnership has agreed to help expand this work throughout our region going forward.
 This grassroots strategy for addressing community health is essential to successfully translating the evidence we presented into action and better outcomes for St. Louis.